Ungaretti/use24h_device_flasher/README.md

 # use24h_device_flasher-3.0

-### This program flashes the use24h firmware into an NodeMcu device.
+### This program flashes the use24h firmware into an ESP8266 device.
 Quick and easy.

 <img src="https://github.com/Ungaretti/Gui-for-esptool-ck/blob/master/assets/use24hFlasher3.png">